POSYDON-code/POSYDON/docs/_source/introduction-acknowledgements/collaborative-team.rst

 - `Dean Kousiounelos <https://cierareu.northwestern.edu/2023CIERA_REU_websites/DeanKousiounelos/index.html>`_, *Lake Forest College*: Developing data visualization for Binary Stellar Evolution for POSYDON to aid in understanding an evolutionary narrative, and bridge the gap between astrophysics and broader audiences.
 Under the mentorship of Dr. Vicky Kalogera and Dr. Seth Gossage.

-- `Konstantinos Kovlakas* <https://sites.google.com/view/kovlakas/>`_, *Institute of Space Sciences (ICE/CSIC,IEEC)*: Core developer responsible for core infrastructure, the encoding of MESA output in POSYDON, and the characterization of stars based on their properties.
+- `Konstantinos Kovlakas <https://sites.google.com/view/kovlakas/>`_, *Institute of Space Sciences (ICE/CSIC,IEEC)*: Core developer responsible for core infrastructure, the encoding of MESA output in POSYDON, and the characterization of stars based on their properties.
 His research focuses on the modeling of accreting compact objects and comparisons against observations.

-- **Matthias Kruckow\***, *University of Geneva*.
+- **Matthias Kruckow**, *University of Geneva*.

 - **Shamal Lalvani**, *Northwestern University*.

-- `Camille Liotine* <https://sites.google.com/view/camilleliotine/home/>`_, *Northwestern University*: Integrating pulsar modeling into POSYDON and facilitating general code development for POSYDON.
+- `Camille Liotine <https://sites.google.com/view/camilleliotine/home/>`_, *Northwestern University*: Integrating pulsar modeling into POSYDON and facilitating general code development for POSYDON.

-- **Devina Mishra\***, *Norwegian University of Science and Technology*.
+- **Devina Misra**, *Norwegian University of Science and Technology*.

 - **Kyle Rocha\***, *Northwestern University*: Development of the psy-cris active learning module, binary population API, evolutionary hooks, I/O for binary stars/populations, and integration with pandas DataFrame.